KVB02/CAPTCHA-Image-Classification/README.md

 # CAPTCHA-Image-Classification
 ## Introduction:
-This project tackles CAPTCHA image classification using a Convolutional Neural Network (CNN) designed in Keras.
-We focused on preprocessing techniques, CNN architecture optimization, and performance evaluation to achieve high accuracy in decoding CAPTCHA images.
+This project aims to classify CAPTCHA images using a Convolutional Neural Network (CNN) developed in Keras.
+The focus was on advanced preprocessing techniques, optimizing the CNN architecture, and thorough performance evaluation to enhance accuracy in CAPTCHA decoding.

 ## Technologies Used: